Julie Conalty

 Julie Anne Conalty (born 1963) is a British Anglican bishop.
 Since 19 July 2021, she has been the Bishop of Birkenhead, one of two suffragan bishops of the Church of England Diocese of Chester.
 She previously served as Archdeacon of Tonbridge in the Diocese of Rochester since 2017.

 Conalty trained for the ministry at the South East Institute for Theological Education; she was ordained deacon in 1999, and priest in 2000.
 She was at East Wickham from 1999 to 2004; and Charlton to 2010.
 After a curacy at Plumstead Common she was Vicar of Erith from 2012 until her appointment as Archdeacon.

 Early life and education

 Conalty was born in 1963.
 She was educated at Ormskirk Grammar School in Ormskirk, Lancashire: it was a grammar school which became a comprehensive school while she was there.
-She took a Biblical Studies degree at the University of Sheffield.
+She attended Cottage Lane Mission church and was a member of the youth group, before taking a Biblical Studies degree at the University of Sheffield.
 Although she felt called to ordained ministry as a teenager, women could not become priests in the Church of England at that time.

 After leaving university, Conalty first worked with the homeless as a night shelter manager between 1985 and 1986.
-She then moved into law enforcement, first as a community support officer (1986 to 1988), and then as a probation officer (1990 to 1999).
+She then moved into offender management, first as a community service officer (1986 to 1988), and then as a probation officer (1990 to 2002).
 In between, she trained as a social worker.
 In the 1990s, she finally trained for ordination on a part-time basis with the South East Institute of Theological Education.